kvn-dtrx/ds-project-template/readme.md

 Some general remarks /documents on usages elucidating can be found in [`meta/`](./meta/).

-This note is intended to be remove before project submission.
+⚠️⚠️⚠️ This note is intended to be removed before project submission. ⚠️⚠️⚠️

 ---